gilt/tech-blog/_posts/2017-08-04-sundial-batch.md

 ### What we'd love for Batch to do better
   - Make disk space on managed instances configurable.
-   Currently the workaround is to create a custom AMI with the disk space you need if you have jobs that store a lot of data on disk.
-(Not uncommon in a data processing environment)
+   Currently the workaround is to create a custom AMI with the disk space you need if you have jobs that store a lot of data on disk (Not uncommon in a data processing environment).
    Gilt has a feature request open with Amazon on this issue.

 ### Why not dump Sundial in favour of using Batch directly?

-- Sundial still provides features that Batch doesn't provide:
+Sundial still provides features that Batch doesn't provide:
  - Email reporting
  - Pagerduty integration
  - Easy transition, processes can be a mixed workload of jobs running on ECS and Batch.